Close Menu

 • Don’t Talk to the Driver’s Insurance Company Before You Call a Lawyer.
 If there is a police report, the insurance company will get it promptly and may call you up, peppering you with questions.
 If you let them, they will even take a lengthy recorded formal statement.
 It’s OK to give them the very basic facts, but nothing more.
 These people are trained cost control specialists, and they will try to get you to say things that are helpful for their side.
 Despite what they may tell you, there is little information they need from you anytime soon after an accident.
 Often times, an insurance company will want to settle a claim out of court without the involvement of lawyers.
 For a small claim this may be the best way to proceed, but you should talk to a lawyer before you make that decision.
 If you have injuries, please call us at 415-541-0300 and allow us the opportunity to discuss the specifics of your matter.
 We are always glad to talk to people about their claims and how to proceed, even if all we are doing is giving some advice about how to proceed without a lawyer.

 After over 20 years we’ve learned that every sequence of events leading up to, and following a bicycle crash is unique.
-Even if you’ve already done a lot of things differently than the advice above, you can still benefit from the advice & assistance of an experienced bike accident attorney.
+Even if you’ve already done a lot of things differently than the advice above, you can still benefit from the advice & assistance of an experienced bicycle accident attorney.
 Call us today and let us help you.

 Share This Page: